pymag09/kubectl_cj-toggle/README.md

 ---

-Default behavior of cj-switch is inverting the 'spec.suspend' value of a cron job ('True' turns to 'False' and vice versa).
+Default behavior of cj-toggle is inverting the 'spec.suspend' value of a cron job ('True' turns to 'False' and vice versa).
 It is also possible to set 'spec.suspend' to True or False explicitly.
 If you need to preserve previous state and revert it later, please use -f key (for instance when some jobs are suspended, some are not).

-### Usage: cj-switch
+### Usage: cj-toggle

 ```
     -A, --all-namespaces: If present, list the requested object(s) across all namespaces.